 When NG La Banda and La Charanga Habanera started playing Timba, Formell caught on immediately and Los Van Van has subsequently produced five of the most important Timba albums and has written, among many others, the definitive Timba anthems, "Esto Te Pone La Cabeza Mala" and "Soy Todo".

-Pupy has written more LVV hits than anyone but Formell, has three solo albums to his credit and has also written hits for other bands, including Manolito y su Trabuco and and NG La Banda.
+The other key founding member, also from Orquesta Revé, is pianist Cesar "Pupy" Pedroso.
+Pupy has written more LVV hits than anyone except Formell, has three solo albums to his credit recorded during his time iwth Van Van and has also written hits for other bands, including Manolito y su Trabuco and and NG La Banda.
 Recommended entry points to the world of Cesar Pedroso are "Ni Bonbones ni Caramelos" and "La Bomba Soy Yo".
 Of more critical importance to the history of Timba were Pedroso's innovations in piano playing.
 One of the key differences between Timba and earlier salsa is the use of creative piano and bass parts designed for a specific song, rather than formulaic rhythm patterns.
 In many cases, such as "¿Qué Tiene Van Van?", the piano part becomes the "hook" by which the song is remembered.
 Without getting into too much detail, Pupy was among the first to use contrary motion and independent rhythms between the left and right hands, displaced syncopations, and African rhythm influences from batá and guaguancó.

 Los Van Van has had three drummers.
 Blas Egües recorded the first album and was then replaced by the legendary José Luis "Changuito" Quintana who made many important innovations in the Songo period and after the Disco Azúcar album in about 1993 to pursue a solo career in Latin Jazz.
 He was later reuinited with Pupy Pedroso in Los Que Son Son.
 Changuíto was replaced by Formell's son Samuel , also one of the most influential percussionists in the history of Cuban pop.
 It's hard to codify the Timba percussion style, because each group has its own unique combination of instruments and rhythmic approaches.
 In the case of Los Van Van, the rhythm section consists of steady and conservative congas and guiro, and Samuel playing both drumset and timbales with monstrous virtuo sity.
 One of the biggest thrills of seeing Van Van (sometimes referred to as "El Tren") live is watching Samuel dominate the drumset.